JCall-Engineer/blog/src/writeups/how-this-works.md

 - **Instant rollback**: If an update breaks something, I can revert by re-linking to the previous build (*e.g.*: `./ship.sh link blog --version v1.1`)
 - **Independent deployments**: I can update the blog without touching other systems, or test experimental templates on a dev subdomain
 - **Fast iteration**: The build process is scoped to what changed --- updating the blog doesn't require rebuilding templates, restarting Express, or touching nginx config

+## The Markdown Pipeline: Processing Your Way

+## Template Composability: Three Layers Deep

+## The Details Matter: CSS, Themes, and Sharing

+## Closing the Loop: GitHub Integration

+## What It Costs (Money and Time)

+## Should You Do This?